sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

 ---
 An *anchor* is a string, [Match](doc:match) object, or array of Match objects.

-An anchor's behavior depends on the method category:
+An anchor's behavior depends on its field's method:

 | Category             | Required? | Notes                                                        |
 | -------------------- | --------- | ------------------------------------------------------------ |